Carpal tunnel release surgery

 Recovering from carpal tunnel release surgery

-Everyone recovers differently from carpal tunnel surgery.
-But most people have full power back in their hand between six and 12 weeks after surgery.
-Some people find their symptoms don’t clear up completely after surgery, but most of them will notice their symptoms aren’t getting worse as quickly.
-You may take longer to recover if you have:
+Some people find their symptoms don’t clear up completely after surgery and the operation will only partially relieve symptoms.
+But most notice their symptoms aren’t getting worse as quickly.
+You may take longer to recover from a carpal tunnel operation if you have:

 • more severe carpal tunnel syndrome